caperaven/pr-training/html-css-fundamentals/topics-list.md

-# HTML & CSS Fundamentals study guide
+# HTML & CSS Fundamentals Study Guide

 Included within this document is a list of fundamental concepts regarding two of the web's core building blocks - HTML and CSS.
 Links to further materials and resources are provided within each subsection.